xiyouMc/NodeJSFtp/README.md

 ```
-Move Yours File to this fold of 'root',will you can visit ftp.
+Move Yours File to the "root" folder,you will  can visit ftp.
 ```

 ##Run